 - Scrape the flesh out of the squash into stringy noodles

-I serve my spaghetti squash with coconut oil and cinnamon, or use it as a vegetable based spaghetti noodle (Paleo pasta!) with Bolognese –a recipe that I will show you how to make in the next month or two.
-I also have a fabulous recipe in my latest book Paleo Cooking from Elanas Pantry for a Paleo Pad Thai that you might like!
+I often serve spaghetti squash with coconut oil and cinnamon, or with Bolognese.
+I also have a fabulous recipe in my latest book Paleo Cooking from Elana’s Pantry for a Paleo Pad Thai that uses spaghetti squash noodles!